-- Extremely limited time for integrating COVID-19 related recommendations in countries' hurricane response and relief protocols. - Potential disruptions to the movement of critical personnel, equipment, and supplies for hurricane response as they - 1 https://www.noaa.gov/media-release/busy-atlantic-hurricane-season-predicted-for-2020
+- Extremely limited time for integrating COVID-19 related recommendations in countries' hurricane response and relief protocols. - Potential disruptions to the movement of critical personnel, equipment, and supplies for hurricane response as they run counter to mobility restrictions put in place to curb the spread of the virus.

-- run counter to mobility restrictions put in place to curb the spread of the virus. - Reduced availability of national and regional disaster response personnel as many have been deployed to assist with the COVID-19 response or fallen ill with the virus. - The need for special provisions to reduce the risk of viral infection during hurricane response and relief operations, such as adapting protocols for the evacuation and sheltering of displaced populations with social distancing.
+- Reduced availability of national and regional disaster response personnel as many have been deployed to assist with the COVID-19 response or fallen ill with the virus. - The need for special provisions to reduce the risk of viral infection during hurricane response and relief operations, such as adapting protocols for the evacuation and sheltering of displaced populations with social distancing.